You can expect non-stop activities, loads of pools and an adventure splash park at this five-star hotel.

 Facilities► View all

 Our First Choice team have put together a cast of highly trained entertainers, offering an exciting and diverse range of shows, fun and activities.
-The programme includes themed and party nights, pop shows, bingo, kids' entertainment, karaoke, cabaret and colourful shows.
+The programme includes themed and party nights, pop shows, kids' entertainment and colourful shows.
+And from time to time, there's also bingo and cabaret.

 Rooms ► View all